larromba/How-to-Code/README.md

 Compilation is a crucial step in the software development process, allowing programmers to write code in a high-level language and then execute it on various hardware platforms.
 It helps improve code efficiency, ensures correctness, and enables the creation of software that can be distributed and run on different systems.

-### What is a good language to learn programming fundamentals?
+### What are some good languages to learn programming fundamentals?
 Choosing a programming language to learn programming fundamentals depends on several factors, including your goals, interests, and the applications you are interested in developing.
 However, some languages are particularly well-suited for beginners due to their simplicity, readability, and widespread use in educational contexts.
 Here are a few recommendations:

 #### Python: